ESP Biography

 CYRUS FOSTER, Master's student in Astronautics

-Major: Aeronautics & Astronautics
+Major: Aeronautics & Astronautics College/Employer: Stanford University Year of Graduation: G |

 Brief Biographical Sketch:

 I graduated last spring from Stanford with a Master’s in Astronautical Engineering, and I now work close by at the NASA Ames Research Center where my duties include mission design, trajectory optimization and proposal writing.
+Past Classes(Clicking a class title will bring you to the course's section of the corresponding course catalog)E2962: Human Spaceflight Missions in Splash!
+Spring 2013 (Apr.
+13 - 14, 2013)

-This class will explore engineering achievements in human spaceflight, followed by a discussion of future planned endeavors while discussing their economic, philanthropic and political motivations.
 We’ll start with the first human missions to space in the ‘60s, such as the Apollo lunar landings and Russian space station missions, then explore current International Space Station (ISS) activities and then discuss future privately-funded and governmental human space missions that are currently in the planning phase.

 E2425: Mars Rovers in Splash!
 Fall 2012 (Nov.
 03 - 04, 2012)